sonic-pi-net/sonic-pi/app/server/beam/README.md

-## Use of Erlang in Sonic Pi.
+# Use of Erlang in Sonic Pi

-*Copied from Sam Aarons post in in-thread.sonic-pi.net about the usage of Erlang in Sonic Pi.*
+*Copied from Sam Aarons post in <https://in-thread.sonic-pi.net> about the usage of Erlang in Sonic Pi.*

 Sonic Pi works by scheduling all events ahead of time.